HERE TO HELP

 Courtesy of the National Alliance on Mental Illness

-• Being unable to quit using opioids despite problems with health and relationships
+Being unable to quit using prescription medications or related substances despite problems with health and relationships

-• Needing more opioids to achieve the same effect
+Needing more medications or substances to achieve the same effect

-• Going through withdrawal symptoms (sweating, shaking, nausea, vomiting, diarrhea, body aches, anxiety, irritability, runny nose) when unable to use opioids
+Going through these symptoms (sweating, shaking, nausea, vomiting, diarrhea, body aches, anxiety, irritability, runny nose) when affected

-• Spending the majority of time using or finding a way to use opioids
+Spending the majority of time using or finding a way to use medications or related substances

-• Having a desire but an inability to decrease the amount of opioids used
+Having a desire but an inability to decrease the amount of medications or related substances used

 Courtesy of the National Alliance on Mental Illness